10yung/andyNo10.github.io/_posts/2016-05-21-few-note-about-javascript-promise-.markdown

 ![Promise Sample Code]({{ site.url }}/assets/Promise_samplecode.png)

-Step3 and Step4 show up together.
-As we can see that ``.then()`` will get previous resolve value and just execute the code top to down(won't wait async code finish).
+Step3 and Step4 show up together we can see that ``.then()`` will get previous resolve value and just execute the code top to down(won't wait async code finish).
 So we should always wrap async code in **Promise** section.